theboxcollectorssociety/theboxcollectorssociety.github.io/_posts/2024-09-03-first-letter.md

 ---
 layout: post
-title: First Post
+title: First Letter
 categories: letters
 ---

-Dear Collectors,
+Dear Box Collectors,

 After doing some research, I am excited to share my new site with you all on GitHub Pages.
 \